galantelab/reboot/docs/README.md

       The plots in the output are a histogram with the distribution of the coefficients and a lollipop plot with the most relevant coefficients.

-## Validation of generated gene/transcript signature in survival data
+## Application of generated gene/transcript signatures in survival data

    Reboot produces and applies a score for all samples based on the signature previously obtained from the regression module.
 Note that, at this step, a different sample set may be provided for validation purposes, for example.